50 Inspiring Things to Do in Athens with Kids

 Around the Temple of Poseidon you will find some small coves to swim in, but it requires some climbing to get there.
 I wouldn’t recommend to go there with children.

-There is a beach in front of the exclusive Grecotel Cape Sounio resort, and part of it has public access.
+There is a beach in front of the exclusive Grecotel Cape Sounio, and part of it has public access.
 At the private part you can rent sun lounges, though this costs about 25 euros if you are not staying at the hotel.

 The other beach is in front of Hotel Aegeon.
 It’s very clean and well organized.
 Renting a sunbed with umbrella costs about 15 euros.

 The beaches of Sounio are very clean and are located in a beautiful environment.
 The best thing is the view of the Temple of Poseidon high on the rock!

 If you have the opportunity to stay in Sounio until sunset, do it!
 The sunset in Sounio, as seen from the Temple of Poseidon, is really worth to experience.
 Driving back in the dark along the dark winding coastal road to Athens can be quite of a challenge.

 You can choose to stay the night or a couple of days in Grecotel Cape Sounio or Hotel Aegeon, but you have to arrange your stay a long time before your visit.